JackPhallen/RailsDocker/README.md

 ### Running commands in container

-If the container is running use 'docker exec it railscont' to execute commands in the container.
+If the container is running, use 'docker exec it railscont' to execute commands in the container.

 ```
 docker exec -it railscont echo "I'm inside the container!"